About Services The 5Angle Diagnostic Brand Retained Advisory Pre-Sale Advisory Acquisition Prep Who We Serve Amazon Economics Book a Call

 Find it first.

 Every Amazon brand that goes to market gets scrutinized by buyers who know exactly what to look for.
-Account health issues.
-Margin gaps the P&L doesn't show.
-PPC dependency.
-Ranking fragility.
-The brands that command premium multiples are the ones that resolved these issues before the process started — not during it.
+The brands that command premium multiples are the ones that resolved issues before the process started — not during it when leverage has shifted entirely to the buyer.

 What Kills Amazon Multiples